Our work on sepsis

 What is sepsis?

-Sepsis is a common and potentially life-threatening condition.
-Without early identification and treatment there is a significant risk of long term disability or death.
+Sepsis is caused by a dysregulated response to an infection that can lead to organ dysfunction and death if not treated promptly.
+Without early identification and treatment there is a significant risk of long-term disability or death.

 Sepsis can be extremely difficult to recognise and diagnose, but sometimes it can be prevented, and it is treatable in many cases.